androids7/tastysnake/doc/data_analysis.md

 ## Remote

-Data analysis making use of server's database.
+Data analysis using data from remote server.

 ### Description